BritCoder96/a-nerds-word/src/pages/06-24-2018-second-post/index.md

 The writing in these books is sublime, but also surprisingly unique.
 The books take place in the present tense, which is rare enough as it is, but they also employ the first, second, and third person voices at various points.
 This is something I've almost never seen before, and yet Jemisin does it masterfully.
 It's a breath of fresh air from the regular style of writing you often see in fantasy.

 Anyway, that's my book review for today.
 I hope you enjoyed it, and see you next time!

+*Edit: Corrected on 08/21/2018 - This post previously stated that only the first book in the trilogy recieved the Hugo award for best novel; in fact, all three novels in the trilogy won best novel for their respective years of publication.*